isabella232/help-7/gitbook/superquery/superquery-editor/variables.md

 ### Dates and Date Ranges

-Beyond replacing numbers and strings, variables are great for holding date values — perfect if you're modifying date ranges, as we'll see below.
+Beyond replacing numbers and strings, variables are great for holding date values &mdash; perfect if you're modifying date ranges, as we'll see below.

 Using our previous example, we can replace the date range referred to in line 8 below with two variables

 ```
 SELECT
   ProductCategory__Enhanced_E_commerce AS category,
   product,
   ROUND(SUM(revenue),1) AS revenues,
   COUNT(*) AS totalPurchases
 FROM test-data-211411.google_store_data.online_purchases
 WHERE ProductCategory__Enhanced_E_commerce = '@category'
 AND transaction_date BETWEEN '2017-01-01' AND '2017-09-30'
 GROUP BY 2,1
 ORDER BY 3 asc;
 ```